-India asks Pakistan to allow use of its airspace for PM Modi's US trip
+Pakistan turns down India's request to open its airspace for PM Modi's US trip

-New Delhi, Sep 18: India on Wednesday made a formal request to Pakistan to allow the use of its airspace for Prime Minister Narendra Modi's flight to the United States trip later this week.
+New Delhi, Sep 18: Pakistan has turned down an overflight request by India for Prime Minister Modi's flight to the United States trip later this week.

+"We have conveyed to the Indian High Commission that we will not allow use of our air space for Prime Minister Narendra Modi's flight,' said Pakistan Foreign Minister Shah Mehmood Qureshi.

 The development comes amidst heightened tensions between India and Pakistan over the Kashmir issue.
 Earlier this month, Pakistan had refused to allow the use of its airspace for President Ram Nath Kovind's flight.
 The President was due to travel to Europe for a three-nation tour.